awsdocs/aws-java-developer-guide/doc_source/credentials.rst

                                  .build();

-For the full list of |sdk-java|-supplied credential providers and provider chains, see the list of "All known implementing classes" in the reference topic for :java-api:`AWSCredentialsProvider
+For the full list of |sdk-java|-supplied credential providers and provider chains, see the list of "All known implementing classes" in the reference topic for :aws-java-class:`AWSCredentialsProvider
 <auth/AWSCredentialsProvider>`.

-.. tip:: You can use this technique to supply credential providers or provider chains that you create, by implementing your own credential provider that implements the :emphasis:`AWSCredentialsProvider` interface, or by sub-classing the :java-api:`AWSCredentialsProviderChain <auth/AWSCredentialsProviderChain>` class.
+.. tip:: You can use this technique to supply credential providers or provider chains that you create, by implementing your own credential provider that implements the :emphasis:`AWSCredentialsProvider` interface, or by sub-classing the :aws-java-class:`AWSCredentialsProviderChain <auth/AWSCredentialsProviderChain>` class.

 .. _credentials-explicit: